CU-SeeMe: Notable Use Cases

-Decline
+Decline and acquisition

-While not directly competing against hardware-assisted video-conferencing companies, it suffered in that the nascent market was expecting hardware quality audio and video when CPUs of that time weren't really ready to support that quality level in software.
-Early wide acceptance of CU-SeeMe outside of the hobbyist market was limited by its relatively poor audio/video quality and excessive latency.
-While the commercial and freeware products were useful to hobbyists, CU-SeeMe and its accompanying server product were beginning to build a following in education - with up to 40% of commercial sales to educational establishments.
-A spinoff application called ClassPoint which was based on CU-SeeMe and the conference server was released commercially in 1998.
+Early wide acceptance of CU-SeeMe outside of the hobbyist market was limited by its relatively poor audio/video quality and excessive latency from low-bandwidth connections over dial-up, although organizations with ISDN and T1 lines fared better.
+Frame rates were limited to about 1 - 7 frames per second and the programs "whiteboard" feature would occasionally crash the reflector/server application.
+While the commercial and freeware products were useful to hobbyists, CU-SeeMe and its accompanying server product were beginning to build a following in education.

+A spinoff application from White Pines called ClassPoint was released commercially in 1998.
 It was an early attempt to add features to a real-time collaboration product specifically designed for K-12 education users.

-The United States military was a large customer of the technology, making use of the CU-SeeMe Conference Server MCU for many applications, including using the T.120 server for Microsoft NetMeeting endpoints.

 White Pine locked out users of version 1.0 from using its free, public videoconferencing chatrooms.
 As users upgraded to the commercially available version, some were frustrated to discover that others were downloading the trial version and using software registration keys readily supplied by some participants on White Pine's public chatrooms.

+A small but active community of users continued to use CU-SeeMe into the 2000s.
+The service declined in popularity with educators, but continued to be used by casual computer users, including with LGBT groups.
+The final versions posted to the White Pine website was for v3.1.2 for Windows 95 and 98 and NT 4.0 on November 12, 1998, and for Mac OS 7 on December 30, 1998.